ACTrexler/CISC473_EGDD/CyanEGDD.md

 ## Learning Domains

 *Briefly list any and all of the disciplines and learning domains for this subject.*
+Logic
+Discrete Math
+Introducotry Programming (language is irrelevant given it has boolean values)

 ## Target Audiences